-All across the SaaS B2B industry, a new and vital role is being established and developed.
+All across the high technology industry and now well beyond it, a new and vital role is being established and developed.
 The job goes by many names: Customer Success Manager, Client Advocate, etc., but regardless of the label, it’s about customer relationship retention and optimization.
-And the most effective way to keep your customers is to make them as successful as possible in using your technology product.
+And the most effective way to keep your customers is to make them as successful as possible in using your product.

 What is the definition of Customer Success Management?

-Across the SaaS B2B sector, the choice is becoming clear.
+For any business that depends upon continuing income streams from its customers, the choice is becoming clear.
 You either actively manage your customer relationships as strategic portfolio assets, or you effectively cede control over them and your company’s future to chance and/or the competition.
-Customer acquisition is only the very first step in what must be a long-term, scientifically engineered, and professionally directed strategy.
+Customer acquisition is only the very first step in an extended journey for both customer and company.

-The emerging role of Customer Success Management is about a solution to the core issues of technology customer portfolio development, retention and expansion.
-The long-range vision of Customer Success Management is an integration of technology, Marketing, Sales, Professional Services, Training and Support into a relationship product for the SaaS/Cloud era.
-The day of the traditional perception of software as a stand-alone tool, with its historically hodgepodge tactical methods of packaging and distribution, has passed.
+The day of the traditional perception of a product as a stand-alone artifact, with its historically hodgepodge tactical methods of packaging and distribution, has passed.
 The ultimate strategic goal of the Customer Success role is sustainable corporate profitability and growth.
 The method is to make your customers as profitable and productive as possible.

-“We build more value faster for your company and ours — and we can prove it.”
-In a nutshell, this is what CSM teams promise their customers and their own companies.
-The last aspect, of being able to prove your worth in both directions, is the most crucial.
+“To increase sustainable proven value for both the Customers and your Company.”
+In a nutshell, this is what CSM teams promise to accomplish.
+Being able to prove your worth in both directions is the most crucial aspect.
 While virtually all Customer Success Management initiatives start out as “churnfighters,” reactive tactical teams charged with saving an at-risk customer relationship, you can’t stop there.
 The challenge is to gather and use the data from every interaction to move your team out of reactive mode and into far more effective proactive stances.

 From Customer Success Definition to Design